 Exactly one month after my last radiation treatment, I started articling at a law firm.
 The articling hiring process occurs the year before you actually start working, so before I was diagnosed I had this position lined up.
 This made my diagnosis easier to swallow because if there was a good time to get cancer, it was then.
 I had the whole year to focus on my health and getting better.
 My doctors had advised me against starting a full-time stressful career so soon but I was determined to be called to the Bar the following summer.
 It was tough to deal with incredible fatigue, chemo brain, and my many doctor appointments while working in a new profession but every week my brain fog would clear a little more and my stamina would improve.
 Mostly, it felt great to be using the skills I had worked so hard to develop over the last few years and to not be “just the sick patient” anymore.

-Since getting the all-clear to resume regular activities from my doctors in July 2017, I have started a high intensity exercise program, have ran two half marathons and training for my third, coached running clinics at the Running Room and started working at Pink Pearl Canada (an AYA organization supporting women with any type of cancer).
+Since getting the all-clear to resume regular activities from my doctors in July 2017, I have started a high-intensity exercise program, have run two half marathons and training for my third, coached running clinics at the Running Room, and started working at Pink Pearl Canada (an AYA organization supporting women with any type of cancer).
 My work with both organizations has helped me find purpose in my awful diagnosis.
-If I can help a newly diagnosed women feel less alone or encourage someone to advocate for themselves, I know I’m doing something important.
+If I can help newly diagnosed women feel less alone or encourage someone to advocate for themselves, I know I’m doing something important.